 8: Synthetic Braids

 Here’s is a great style for your older princesses.
 Getting your daughter’s hair professionally braided can save you a lot of time and worry.
-Box braids are great, child-friendly style that won’t put too much stress on her scalp by being too heavy.
+Box braids are great, a child-friendly hairstyle that won’t put too much stress on her scalp by being too heavy.
 Always be sure that the hair isn’t braided too tightly in order to prevent breakage around the hairline.

 9: Braided Puff